-Yes, there are no risks for the baby if a breastfeeding mother gets vaccinated against COVID-19.
+Yes, there are no known risks for the baby if a breastfeeding mother gets vaccinated against COVID-19.
 There may be benefits for the baby if the mother is vaccinated.
-However, breastfeeding mothers have not so far been identified as a priority group for vaccination, and so they will have to wait their turn to be vaccinated unless they fall into a priority group (such as health care workers).
+However, breastfeeding mothers have not so far been identified as a priority group for COVID-19 vaccination, and so they will have to wait their turn to be vaccinated unless they fall into a priority group (such as healthcare workers).

 - Patient Information Leaflet developed by the South African Society of Obstetricians and Gynaecologists, Royal College of Obstetricians and Gynaecologists, United Kingdom.